 For over ten years I have been offering supervision to counsellors.
 I work with Person-centred therapists, and also to those from other theoretical backgrounds including Cognitive-Behavioural, Psychodynamic, and Integrative therapies.
 My approach to supervision involves an active encouragement for you to find, develop, and sustain the way of working that best suits your skills and personality.
 Over the years I have worked with newly qualified and experienced practitioners as well as with students.
-I was for many years an approved supervisor on the University of Strathclyde's postgraduate programme in Counselling and Psychotherapy at several Scottish universities and independent training providers, and am part of a team of Professional Development Tutors at Edinburgh University.
+I have for many years been an approved supervisor on the postgraduate programmes in Counselling and Psychotherapy at several Scottish universities and independent training providers, and am part of a team of Professional Development Tutors at Edinburgh University.

 Supervision is a particular kind of professional conversation.
 The supervision I attempt to offer is inspired by Tony Merry's collaborative enquiry, Keith Tudor and Mike Worrall's encouragement to think, question, and roam imaginatively, Elke Lambers' emphasis on the developing and congruent humanity of the therapist.
 I am also influenced by Brigid Proctor's descriptions of the 'normative, formative, and restorative' functions of supervision, and by Michael Paterson's facilitation of values-based reflection.

 Supervision offers a regular opportunity to reflect on your work with clients; to celebrate what is going well and to pay attention to those things which are possibly not.
 It aims to support well-being and safety of practitioners and clients, and is increasingly viewed as an important safeguard for the public.
 I attempt to listen 'without agenda' as Ernesto Spinelli puts it, in order to allow you to look at things holistically.
 Through this, my task is to support you to 'hear' and experience yourself more fully, in order for you to be able to meet, understand, and respond to your clients more fully.